kalondepeace/Celo-Faucet/README.md

 git clone
 ````

-2. navigate to the new repository
+2. Navigate to the new repository

 ```js
 cd